Smithsonian/Fabaceae_Phylogenomics_workflow/Data_processing.md

 9. Run `trimal` to trim the alignments
 10. Run `raxml` to generate phylogenetic trees
 11. Concat the gene trees using `cat` command, each tree in a seperate line.
 12. Run `ASTRAL` to build the species tree.
-ASTRAL is a java application, so its better to run from the local computer than sending job to the cluster.
+ASTRAL is a java application, so its better to run it from the local computer rather than sending job to the cluster.
+It's very fast so you can run in the laptop too!